 You can ride your e-bike on most roads and highways where conventional bicycles are permitted, with some exceptions:

-• The 400 series, the Queen Elizabeth Way, the Queensway in Ottawa or the Kitchener-Waterloo Expressway
+- The 400 series, the Queen Elizabeth Way, the Queensway in Ottawa, or the Kitchener-Waterloo Expressway

-• Any municipal roads, including sidewalks, bike paths, bike trails or bike lanes where e-bikes are prohibited
+- Any municipal roads, including sidewalks, bike paths, bike trails, or bike lanes, where e-bikes are prohibited

-DYK: These bikes are prohibited in recreational parks?
+Did you know that these bikes are prohibited in recreational parks?
 If caught, you are subject to a fine of $250!

 What Are The Different Types Of Electric Bikes?

-1. Pedal-assist E-Bikes (Pedelecs)
+1. Pedal-assist (Pedelecs)

-2. Power-assist electric bikes
+2. Power-assist

 What is the Cost of an E-Bike?